UPDATED: JULY 25, 2022 | 2 MIN READ

 However, you might be surprised to find that the colors white, blue, red, and black are the most expensive car colors because they are more in demand.

 Cars can be more expensive because of color, but your insurance rates won’t go up because of your color.
 If you want lower premiums, focus on conservative and family-friendly cars instead of a luxury dream car.

 Regular paint colors will not affect your car insurance rates.
 However, there is one time when the color might change your premium.
 Custom paint jobs and car wraps can increase your car insurance rates.

-If you have an after-market paint job or wrap, consider getting coverage for aftermarket modifications, This is typically called custom equipment and parts coverage, and it covers anything customized on your vehicle.
+Suppose you have an after-market paint job or wrap, consider getting coverage for aftermarket modifications.
+In that case, This is typically called custom equipment and parts coverage, and it covers anything customized on your vehicle.

-If color is not something to worry about then what does impact your car insurance rates?
-Factors that determine car insurance premiums include gender, age, driving history, years of driving experience, make and model of vehicle, and mileage.
-Where you live and the crime rates in the area can also affect your rates.
+If color is not something to worry about, what impacts your car insurance rates?
+Factors that determine car insurance premiums include gender, age, driving history, years of driving experience, vehicle make and model, and mileage.
+Where you live, the crime rates in the area can also affect your rates.
 What Colors Should You Avoid?

 There aren’t any specific car colors that you have to avoid when purchasing a car.
-The only time that you should consider color is if you are getting a custom paint job or a body wrap.
+You should only consider color if you are getting a custom paint job or a body wrap.
 A custom paint job or wrap might not cause a significant change in your premium, but that type of coverage does cost extra.

 What color cars are more expensive to insure?